jdmedlock/webdevbok/README.md

 - empty string ""
 - odd value NaN (stands for "not a number", check out the NaN MDN article)

+Essentially, if it's not in the list of falsy values, then it's truthy!

 ### Array Copy vs. Reference

 #### Rationale